“There is no Truth in suffering,

 So, when I read this shabad today, it struck me.
 The line, “There is no Truth in suffering…” kept resonating in my mind.
 Our mothers often told themselves that there is truth in suffering; that one more late night wasn’t going to kill them; that not accepting a friend’s massage was being strong; that taking a nap was weak; that not asking for help with work was noble.

-While this narrative may have been necessary for survival and out of love, it beat them down.
+While this narrative may have been necessary for survival and emerged out of love, it beat them down.
 This, is where I feel self-care is needed.
 For some, “self-care” is a crazy word.
 I recognize that in some cases, self-care must be postponed for the greater good.
 But, in some cases, I see women in our community actively reject opportunities for rest and care.

 How many examples can you think of women adopting this mindset as a way of life instead of selectively using it when needed?
 How many times has self-sacrifice not been necessary but actually self-destructive at home? in the langar hall? at work? in community organizing?